rigidus/lido-improvement-proposals/LIPS/lip-3.md

 ## Minimum time between the attempts of one user to create a new vote and minimum threshold requirement to start voting

 Currently, the one who starts the voting does not incur expenses and does not place a bet.
 This opens up opportunities for spam.
 We may require small expenses or blocking tokens to open the voting process.
 This will make it difficult to create many polls.

-## Change strength of the vote

-Currently we are using the standard Aragon voting method, where 1 token = 1 vote.
-We can replace this with vote weight as described below.

-The corresponding scheme can be adapted from curve-aragon-voting (https://github.com/curvefi/curve-aragon-voting)

-Instead of voting with token amount **a**, voting tokens are lockable in a **VotingEscrow** for a selectable locktime **t-lock**, where **T_lock < T_max**.
-Thus, it will not be possible to change your vote during this time.

-The voting weight is equal to:

-**w** = **a** (**T** / **T_lock**)

-In other words, the vote is both amount and time-weighted, where the time counted is how long the tokens cannot be moved in future

-The account which locks the tokens cannot be a smart contract (because can be tradable and/or tokenized), unless it is one of whitelisted smart contracts (for example, widely used multi-signature wallets).

-balanceOf() / balanceOfAt() and totalSupply() / totalSupplyAt() return the time-weighted voting weight **w** and the sum of all of those weights **W=∑w_i** respectively.
-Aragon can interface **VotingEscrow** as if it was a typical governance token

-User voting power **w_i** is linearly decreasing since the moment of lock.
-So does the total voting power **W**.

-### Advantages

-The solution is compatible with the current voting process in Aragon and requires minimal changes to adapt

-Curve Voting was audited, there is a certificate in the repository

-### Disadvantages

-Curve-aragon-voting, which we are adapting, is not a mature solution, it is supported by 3 contributors and I am one of them, because I corrected several links to the documentation.
-The fact that a random person stumbled upon this does not speak in favor of the polished solution.
-The main work was carried out until August last year, now there are rare commits.
-The project does not support by big community, there are no pull requests

 ## Monitoring of the voting